MottyJ/gatsby-blog/src/pages/posts/003-third-post.md

 ---
-title: 'Third Post - CSS'
+title: "Third Post - CSS"
 date: 2018-12-03 07:00:00
-author: 'John Doe'
+author: "John Doe"
-path: '/third-post'
+path: "/third-post"
+image: ../../images/javascript.jpg
 ---

 This time we're gonna dive into CSS, This time we're gonna dive into CSS, This time we're gonna dive into CSS, This time we're gonna dive into CSS, This time we're gonna dive into CSS, This time we're gonna dive into CSS, This time we're gonna dive into CSS, This time we're gonna dive into CSS.